-Windmills line the hilltops in certain parts of Portugal, especially the Oeste (West) region near Lisbon.
+Windmills line the hilltops in certain parts of Portugal, especially the Montejunto mountains near Lisbon.
 Sadly, most have been abandoned and are gradually decaying.
 Some, however, have been painstakingly restored and not only produce flour using traditional methods, they also host bread workshops and even wine tasting sessions.

 Using sound to manage the sails